LRicardp/Forecasting-Bandung-Rainfall/README.md

 # Forecasting-Bandung-Rainfall
-This is my second final project from Time Series Analtsis course in college.
+This is my second final project from the Time Series Analysis course in college.
+The report is in the Indonesian language